Early Life and Education of George Lucas: A Complete Timeline

 June 22, 2013: Marriage to Mellody Hobson

-On June 22, 2013, George Lucas married Mellody Hobson at Lucas's Skywalker Ranch in Marin County, California.
+On June 22, 2013, George Lucas and Mellody Hobson married at Lucas's Skywalker Ranch in Marin County, California.

-In August 2013, George Lucas and Mellody Hobson had a daughter, born via surrogate.
+In August 2013, George Lucas and Mellody Hobson welcomed a daughter, born via surrogate.

-On April 15, 2016, it was reported that George Lucas had donated between $501,000 and $1 million through the Lucas Family Foundation (now the Hobson/Lucas Family Foundation) to the Obama Foundation, which is charged with overseeing the construction of the Barack Obama Presidential Center on Chicago's South Side.
+On April 15, 2016, George Lucas, through the Lucas Family Foundation, donated between $501,000 and $1 million to the Obama Foundation for the Barack Obama Presidential Center.

-In 2016, George Lucas supported Democratic candidate Hillary Clinton in the run-up for the U.S. presidential election.
+In 2016, George Lucas supported Democratic candidate Hillary Clinton for the U.S. presidential election.

-2021: Donation to NYU for Martin Scorsese Institute
+2021: Donation to NYU for the Martin Scorsese Institute

-In 2021, George Lucas and his wife Mellody Hobson made a donation to NYU through the Hobson/Lucas Family Foundation to establish the Martin Scorsese Institute of Global Cinematic Arts.
+In 2021, George Lucas and his wife, Mellody Hobson, through the Hobson/Lucas Family Foundation, donated to NYU to establish the Martin Scorsese Institute of Global Cinematic Arts.

 In 2021, coinciding with Lucasfilm's 50th anniversary, an action figure of George Lucas in stormtrooper disguise was released as part of Hasbro's Star Wars: The Black Series.